aplbrain/neuvue-app/neuvue_project/workspace/static/getting_started.md

 ### Is there an undo for Neuroglancer?

-Yes, on the top right there will be an "undo/redo" arrow buttons that can be used to undo layer/ID selects, pans, zooms, and any changes to the Neuroglancer state. ** However, you cannot undo direct edits (i.e. splits/merges). ** To undo these, you can do the inverse operation for the undo, such as merging two accidently split IDs or splitting two accidently merged IDs.
+Yes, on the top right there will be an "undo/redo" arrow buttons that can be used to undo layer/ID selects, pans, zooms, and any changes to the Neuroglancer state. ** However, you cannot undo direct edits (i.e. splits/merges). ** To undo these, you can do the inverse operation for the undo, such as merging two accidentally split IDs or splitting two accidentally merged IDs.

 ### How do I stop Neuroglancer from lagging/slowing down?